Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: Universality for Sparse graphs: Proof of Theorem

 \begin{proposition} Let $W_{d,n}$ be a family of random weighted graphs satisfying the assumptions in Theorem \ref{thm:uni_sparse}.
-Let $h^*$ be the threshold defined in Theorem \ref{thm:uni_sparse}.
-Then, for every $\epsilon$ and $h<h^*$, there exists a degree $d(\epsilon,h)$ such that for all $d\geq d(\epsilon,h)$, w.h.p as $n \rightarrow \infty$, we have:
+Let $h^\star$ be the threshold defined in Theorem \ref{thm:uni_sparse}.
+Then, for every $\epsilon$ and $h<h^\star$, there exists a degree $d(\epsilon,h)$ such that for all $d\geq d(\epsilon,h)$, w.h.p as $n \rightarrow \infty$, we have:

 \end{proposition} Equivalently, $D^*(W_{d,n},h) = o_d(1)n+o(n)$.
-Now, for any $h < h^*$, pick $h<\tilde{h}<h^*$.
+Now, for any $h < h^\star$, pick $h<\tilde{h}<h^\star$.
 Using the above proposition, we have $D^*(W_{d,n},\tilde h)= o_d(1)n+o(n)$ with high probability.
-Therefore, using Lemma \ref{lem:def_success}, we further obtain the following Corollary: \begin{corollary} Let $W$ be as in proposition \ref{prop:sparse_deficit_success}.
-Then for any $h < h^*$, with high probability,
+Therefore, using Lemma \ref{lem:def_success}, we further obtain the following Corollary: \begin{corollary} Let $W$ be as in Proposition \ref{prop:sparse_deficit_success}.
+Then for any $h < h^\star$, with high probability,

-Where the above equation denotes convergence in probability under the sequential limit $n \rightarrow \infty$ and $d \rightarrow \infty$. \end{corollary} In particular, the above result covers the cases of sparse graphs with ferromagnetic or anti-ferromagnetic interactions, or equivalently the case of friendly or unfriendly partitions in sparse random graphs.
+Where the above equation denotes convergence in probability under the sequentiallimit $n \rightarrow \infty$ and $d \rightarrow \infty$. \end{corollary} In particular, the above result covers the cases of sparse graphs with ferromagnetic or anti-ferromagnetic interactions, or equivalently the case of friendly or unfriendly partitions in sparse random graphs.

 \begin{proof} Let $W$ denote an arbitrary random weight matrix with i.i.d entries $w_{ij}$ with mean $\mu$.
 Let $W'$ denote the matrix with entries $W'_{ij}=w_{ij}-\mu$.
 We observe that for any $\sigma \in M_0$, $N(W,h,\sigma)=N(W',h,\sigma)$.
 Therefore, without loss of generality, we restrict to weight distributions having $0$ mean.